EichlerLab/asap/README.md

+# ASAP
-# ASAP (Autism Susceptibility Analysis Pipeline with focus in Structural Variants)
+Autism Susceptibility Analysis Pipeline with focus in Structural Variants.

-A place to log tasks involved for this project- either executed sequentially or asynchronously.
+This repo logs tasks involved for this project- either executed sequentially or asynchronously.

 ##### Table of Contents
 * [Inputs](#inputs)